-Like my Mum, I have never used any chemicals in my preserves, and yet hardly ever had them spoilt.
-If I found a thin layer of fungus on top of my jam on a few occasions, I just took it away carefully and wiped the brim of the jar and the lid thoroughly with a clean cloth.
+Like my mum, I have never used any chemicals in my preserves, and yet hardly ever had them spoilt.
+If I found a thin layer of mildew on top of my jam on a few occasions, I would just take it away with a spoon, then wipe the rim of the jar and the lid thoroughly with a clean cloth.
 Once opened, I put the jam in the fridge and used it within two weeks without any harm or digestive problems whatsoever.

 - Before you start, wash the jars and bottles thoroughly, preferably in hot water with a few drops of washing-up liquid added.
 Let them dry off on a clean dish-towel.